zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

       }
    }

 The first thing to do is make sure the HTTP RPC interface is enabled.
-This means for geth we supply the ``--rpc`` flag on startup and for eth the ``-j`` flag.
-In this example we use the geth node on a private development chain.
+This means for gexp we supply the ``--rpc`` flag on startup and for eth the ``-j`` flag.
+In this example we use the gexp node on a private development chain.
 Using this approach we don't need ether on the real network.

 .. code:: bash

-    > geth --rpc --dev --mine --minerthreads 1 --unlock 0 console 2>>geth.log
+    > gexp --rpc --dev --mine --minerthreads 1 --unlock 0 console 2>>gexp.log

 This will start the HTTP RPC interface on ``http://localhost:8545``.

-.. note:: geth supports `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_, see the ``--rpccorsdomain`` flag for more information.
+.. note:: gexp supports `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_, see the ``--rpccorsdomain`` flag for more information.

 We can verify that the interface is running by retrieving the coinbase address and balance using `curl <https://curl.haxx.se/download.html>`_.
 Please note that data in these examples will differ on your local node.
 If you want to try these command replace the request params accordingly.